openvinotoolkit/open_model_zoo/demos/time_series_demo/python/README.md

 # Time Series Forecastin Python\* Demo

-This README describes the Time Series Forecastin demo application.
+This README describes the Time Series Forecasting demo application.

 ## How It Works

 Upon the start-up the demo application reads command line parameters and loads a network to Inference Engine.

-The program provides an interactive CLI interface that gets a sentence in the source language as an input and returns its translation to the target language.
+The program provides an interactive CLI interface that gets a test dataset in .pickle format as input and draws predicted quantiles and ground truth curves.

 ## Supported datasets